-The education level of Aurora citizens is substantially higher than the typical US community, as 31.16% of adults in Aurora have at least a bachelor's degree.
+The education level of Aurora citizens is very high relative to the national average among all cities (21.84%): 34.79% of adults in Aurora have a bachelor's degree or even advanced degree.

 Aurora is an extremely ethnically-diverse city.
 The people who call Aurora home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Aurora, accounting for 41.52% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Aurora residents report their race to be White, followed by Black or African-American.
-Aurora also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 42.68% of the city’s residents.
-Important ancestries of people in Aurora include Irish, Italian, Polish, and English.
+Important ancestries of people in Aurora include German, Irish, Italian, Polish, and English.

 The most common language spoken in Aurora is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Langs. of India.